Ruined-life/Kingslayer-Auto-Reload/README.md

 #KingSlayer Reload#

-A python script that auto reloads all cylinders of the KingSlayer for you!
+A python script that auto reloads all cylinders of the KingSlayer for you in the Roblox game GraveDigger!
 (If you have a skill issue)

 ## Table of Contents